 - Weight loss

-5. Kidney Disease a.k.a.
+3. Kidney Disease, a.k.a.
 Renal Failure

-It is one of the most common dog diseases and can happen to a dog over a course of time or from a complication from medications for other diseases.
-A chronic kidney disease that happens over a course of time is not preventable (most of the time).
+It is one of the most common dog diseases and can happen to a dog over time or from a complication from medications for other diseases.
+A chronic kidney disease that occurs over time is not preventable (most of the time).

 - Increase in thirst